Skip to Content

 How To Add Detergent to Washer

 You should add your detergent to your washer before the clothes go in if you have a front-loading washing machine.
-If your washing machine is top-loading, you can add your detergent after the clothes are put in the drum.

 How to Add Fabric Softener to Washer